 The U.N.
-Security Council has set up a mechanism for compensating the victims of Iraq's invasion of Kuwait (individuals, governments, and corporations), using 25% (reduced from 305 in December 2000) of the proceeds from Iraqi oil sales.
-As of March 13, 2002, of a total asserted value of \$320 billion claims submitted, the Compensation Commission (UNCC) has thus far approved claims worth about \$37.7 billion.
+Security Council has set up a mechanism for compensating the victims of Iraq's invasion of Kuwait (individuals, governments, and corporations), using 25% (reduced from 30% in December 2000) of the proceeds from Iraqi oil sales.
+As of June 21, 2002 - following an award of \$4.5 billion to Kuwait's government and state-owned oil industry - the Compensation Commission (UNCC) has approved claims worth about \$42.6 billion, of a total asserted value of \$320 billion claims submitted.
 Following an April 2002 payout of about \$1 billion, which included \$800 million in payments to Kuwait, the UNCC has paid out about \$14.8 billion.
-The Commission has paid some corporate and governmental claims, and, as of October 2001, U.S. claimants had received \$198 million from the program.
+Awards to U.S. claimants thus far total over \$666 million.
 In September 2000, the UNCC governing council approved an award to Kuwait of \$15.9 billion for oil revenues lost because of the Iraqi occupation and the aftermath of the war (burning oil wells), although current payment schedules will provide only a small fraction of that award (about \$50 million) until 2003.
 In June 2001, the UNCC approved \$243 million in payments to all of Iraq's immediate neighbors (except Turkey) for studies of Gulf war environmental damage.
 Of this amount, \$5 million was approved for Iraq's legal expenses to counter the expected environmental reparations claims.